q3769/semver-maven-plugin/README.md

 ```

 increments `1.2.3 into 1.3.0-SNAPSHOT`.
 Note that `snapshot` is just a convenience flag to set the target pre-release
-label as `SNAPSHOT`; this works with all three types of normal version increment.
+label as `SNAPSHOT`; this works with all three types of normal version increment - major, minor, and patch.
 To set pre-release label to other
 verbiage, see examples in the Pre-release and Build Metadata labels section.

 ```